Wishbone Research Funding Applications

 2018 successful orthopaedic grant recipients

 In the 2018 research funding round, the Wishbone Orthopaedic Research Foundation provided over $110,000 to support 12 projects which aim to improve the health of New Zealanders.

-Legendary All Black Sir Bryan Williams is chair of the Wishbone Foundation.
+Legendary All Black Sir Bryan Williams is the Wishbone Foundation Ambassador.
 He says the research the Foundation supports is essential to help us learn more about treating and managing orthopaedic conditions.
 Sir Bryan dislocated his hip in 1977 while playing in a test match against France, and has had ongoing challenges with that hip ever since.